aexnimbus/aws-bootcamp-cruddur-2023/journal/week0.md

  - the second command will unzip it.
  - the third command will install the awscli environment.
  ![gitpad_install_in_gitpod](assets/gitpad_install_in_gitpod.png)
- - also I already installed it on my local it Linux Ubuntu Machine
+ - also I already installed it on my local Linux Ubuntu Machine.
  ![awscli_local](assets/awscli_local.png)

 <h3>Generating AWS credentials</h3>